Kidney stone disease: Calcium-containing stones

 By far, the most common type of kidney stones worldwide contains calcium.
 For example, calcium-containing stones represent about 80% of all cases in the United States; these typically contain calcium oxalate either alone or in combination with calcium phosphate in the form of apatite or brushite.
 Factors that promote the precipitation of oxalate crystals in the urine, such as primary hyperoxaluria, are associated with the development of calcium oxalate stones.
 The formation of calcium phosphate stones is associated with conditions such as hyperparathyroidism and renal tubular acidosis.

 Oxaluria is increased in patients with certain gastrointestinal disorders including inflammatory bowel disease such as Crohn's disease or in patients who have undergone resection of the small bowel or small-bowel bypass procedures.
 Oxaluria is also increased in patients who consume increased amounts of oxalate (found in vegetables and nuts).
 Primary hyperoxaluria is a rare autosomal recessive condition that usually presents in childhood.

 Calcium oxalate crystals can come in two varieties.
 Calcium oxalate monohydrate can appear as 'dumbbells' or as long ovals that resemble the individual posts in a picket fence.
-Calcium oxalate dihydrate have a tetragonal “envelope” appearance.
+Calcium oxalate dihydrate have a tetragonal "envelope" appearance.

 Struvite stones

-About 10–15% of urinary calculi are composed of struvite (ammonium magnesium phosphate, NH4MgPO4·6H2O).
+About 10–15% of urinary calculi are composed of struvite (hexa-hydrated ammonium magnesium phosphate, NH4MgPO4·6H2O).
 Struvite stones (also known as "infection stones," urease, or triple-phosphate stones) form most often in the presence of infection by urea-splitting bacteria.
 Using the enzyme urease, these organisms metabolize urea into ammonia and carbon dioxide.
 This alkalinizes the urine, resulting in favorable conditions for the formation of struvite stones.
 Proteus mirabilis, Proteus vulgaris, and Morganella morganii are the most common organisms isolated; less common organisms include Ureaplasma urealyticum and some species of Providencia, Klebsiella, Serratia, and Enterobacter.
 These infection stones are commonly observed in people who have factors that predispose them to urinary tract infections, such as those with spinal cord injury and other forms of neurogenic bladder, ileal conduit urinary diversion, vesicoureteral reflux, and obstructive uropathies.
 They are also commonly seen in people with underlying metabolic disorders, such as idiopathic hypercalciuria, hyperparathyroidism, and gout.
 Infection stones can grow rapidly, forming large calyceal staghorn (antler-shaped) calculi requiring invasive surgery such as percutaneous nephrolithotomy for definitive treatment.

 Struvite stones (triple-phosphate/magnesium ammonium phosphate) have a 'coffin lid' morphology by microscopy.